 Targeted therapies tend to cause "nuisance" side effects, not typically as serious as those associated with immunotherapies but nonetheless challenging (eg, fevers can make the patient very uncomfortable).
 However, some of the side effects-particularly cardiac side effects and vision problems-can be very serious and must be reported right away.
 The range of serious side effects is shown in Graphic 9 and Graphic 10 below.
-Of note, the fever commonly associated with dabrafenib + trametinib can get worse and lead to serious complications if it is not treated promptly.
+Of note, the fever commonly associated with Tafinlar + Mekinist can get worse and lead to serious complications if it is not treated promptly.
+The bleeding problems can be internal or external, so it's important to report any signs of internal bleeding, such as dizziness, coughing up blood, vomiting blood/vomit that looks like "coffee grounds", or red or black stools that look like tar.

-In the follow-up study of the dabrafenib/trametinib combination used for adjuvant therapy, there were no differences in the incidence or severity of serious side effects between the combination and placebo-treated patients.
+In the follow-up study of the Tafinlar/Mekinist combination used for adjuvant therapy, there were no differences in the incidence or severity of serious side effects between the combination and placebo-treated patients.